-Others reflect especially those parts of you that you aren’t willing to see.
+Other people reflect the parts of you that you aren’t willing to see.

-When we want to change someone, we’re trying to change our reflection.
-The reflection which we don’t like.
+When we want to change someone, we’re trying to change our reflection, which we don’t like.
 Anyone who has ever tried to change someone else knows that it ends up as a disaster.
 Others don’t want to change when they’re not ready yet, and we’re wasting our energy.

 Meeting the same kind of partners over again